 Mexico City is built on top of what used to be Lake Texcoco.
 The original city of Tenochtitlan began on an island in the lake and as the city expanded, the land was expanded and filled in further and further over time until what little water was left became known as Lake Xochimilco, south of the city.
 Then Xochimilco was drained and filled in with chinampas, artificial peninsulas built up from the lakebed for farming, which carved what was left of Xochimilco into the maze of canals that exists today.

-Understandably, this caused the axolotls to look around and said “What the fuck??” in their adorable salamander language, their massive lake habitat having shrank to the size of a walk-in closet.
+Understandably, this caused the axolotls to look around and say “What the fuck??” in their adorable salamander language, their massive lake habitat having shrank to the size of a walk-in closet.

 Visiting Xochimilco today is no problem, as it’s quite easy to hire a trajinera, a brightly-colored flat-bottomed gondola raft, which people use to drift around and get hammered on during the weekends.
 Fear not, anything worth celebrating in Mexico can be celebrated by blasting loud music from a trajinera: weddings, birthdays, DUIs, you name it.